The Rolling Reception

 Mollie and I had just returned from a few years’ living in rural Virginia.
-We were keen to reacquaint ourselves with Canada, and had been talking for at least a year about embarking on a big bicycle tour, something neither of us had ever done before.
-All of a sudden the pieces started to fit together: small wedding, well-dispersed friends and family, celebration of Canada, bike trip…
+We were keen to reacquaint ourselves with Canada and had been talking for at least a year about embarking on a big bicycle tour, something neither of us had ever done before.
+All of a sudden the pieces started to fit together: small wedding, well-dispersed friends and family, a celebration of Canada, bike trip…

-In Kon-Tiki, explorer Thor Heyerdahl describes how “Once in a while you find yourself in an odd situation.
+In Kon-Tiki, explorer Thor Heyerdahl describes how “Once in a while, you find yourself in an odd situation.
 You can get into it by degrees and in the most natural way but, when you are right in the midst of it, you are suddenly astonished and ask yourself how in the world it all came about.”

 We didn’t end up on a bamboo raft in the middle of the Pacific Ocean, but at least as far as the genesis of our idea, Heyerdahl and we had a lot in common.

 In 89 days, Mollie and I traversed Canada by bicycle.
 Our trip started on May 15 in Victoria, British Columbia, and ended on August 13 at Cape Spear, Newfoundland.
-We rode just over 7,400 kilometres in 69 days of actual biking.
-We travelled on paved roads, avoiding the busiest highways wherever possible.
+We rode just over 7,400 kilometers in 69 days of actual biking.
+We traveled on paved roads, avoiding the busiest highways wherever possible.
 We slept in ditches, parks, fields, hedgerows, forests, the houses of new and old friends and family, and occasionally hotels.
 We ate and drank whatever we wanted, unabashedly.
-We lived in the elements, in blazing heat, freezing cold, all manner of precipitation, wind, and even a dust storm.
+We lived in the elements, in the blazing heat, freezing cold, all manner of precipitation, wind, and even a dust storm.
 So many insects feasted on us that we grew indifferent to their presence.
 We saw every species of wildlife for which Canada is famous – bear, moose, elk, buffalo, beaver, fox, coyote, and so on – up close.
 We suffered four flat tires, a dozen broken spokes, and two serious mechanical breakdowns.